 How is Coati Poop Coffee made?

-After eating the sweetest and the ripest cherries (as many other animals on the list), the coffee beans pass through the digestion tract and is combined with other foods the animal eats, making it more special, desirable, and aromatic.
+After eating the sweetest and the ripest cherries (as many other animals on the list), the coffee beans pass through the digestion tract and are combined with other foods the animal eats, making it more special, desirable, and aromatic.

-The idea behind coati poop coffee and kopi luwak is more or less the same.
+The idea behind coati and kopi luwak is more or less the same.
 The only difference is animal cruelty.
 I can’t say for sure, but I haven’t been able to find any information online that coatis are treated the same as civet cats.

-What I can tell you is that the coatis living on the coffee farm are domesticated and raised on site since they were small.
+What I can tell you is that the coatis living on the coffee farm are domesticated and raised on-site since they were small.
 They’re free to move around the countryside and are given a few meals of coffee per week.
 According to certain sources, giving coatis too much coffee would produce anemic animals since the sweetness of coffee eliminates their red blood cells.

 What’s the taste of Coati Coffee?

 Due to the digestive enzymes and peptides, and amino acids, they say coati coffee